-This proposal is proportionate as it seeks to aggregate all available data on testing at a national level for use by NHS NSS and Public Health Scotland as follows:- understand Covid-19 and the risks to public health, identify trends in Covid-19 and such risks, and control and prevent the spread of Covid-19 and such risks; identify and understand information about patients or potential patients with or at risk of Covid-19, information about incidents of patient exposure to Covid-19 and the management of patients with or at risk of Covid-19 including: locating, contacting, screening, flagging and monitoring such patients and collecting information about and providing services in relation to testing, diagnosis, self-isolation, fitness to work, treatment, medical and social interventions and recovery from Covid-19; understand information about patient access to NHS Scotland services as a direct or indirect result of Covid-19 and the availability and capacity of those services; monitor and manage the response to Covid-19 by NHS Scotland and the Government and the Scottish Ministers including the provision of information to the public about Covid-19 and its effectiveness and information about capacity, medicines, equipment, supplies, services and the workforce within NHS Scotland services;
+This proposal is proportionate as it seeks to aggregate all available data on testing at a national level for future use as follows: - and prevent the spread of Covid-19 and such risks;

+1. understand Covid-19 and the risks to public health, identify trends in Covid-19 and such risks, and control information about incidents of patient exposure to Covid-19 and the management of patients with or at risk of Covid-19 including: locating, contacting, screening, flagging and monitoring such patients and collecting information about and providing services in relation to testing, diagnosis, selfisolation, fitness to work, treatment, medical and social interventions and recovery from Covid-19;

+2. identify and understand information about patients or potential patients with or at risk of Covid-19,

+3. understand information about patient access to NHS Scotland services as a direct or indirect result of Covid-19 and the availability and capacity of those services;

+4. monitor and manage the response to Covid-19 by NHS Scotland and the Government and the Scottish information about capacity, medicines, equipment, supplies, services and the workforce within NHS Scotland services;